On the Estimation of Derivatives Using Plug-in Kernel Ridge Regression Estimators: Nearly minimax optimal rate for H older and Sobolev class functions

 In this section, we demonstrate the sharpness of the established bounds using a concrete example.
 In particular, we use kernels with polynomially decaying eigenvalues for $K$ and consider $\mX=[0,1]$ along with a uniform sampling process for $p_X$ to ease presentation.
 We also assume that the eigenfunctions of the kernel $\{\psi_i\}_{i=1}^\infty$ are the Fourier basis:

-which clearly satisfies Assumption~\ref{ass:A}.
-We formalize the definition of such kernels as below. \begin{definition} A kernel with polynomially decaying eigenvalues $K_\alpha:[0,1]\times[0,1]\rightarrow\bbR$ assumes an eigen-decomposition with respect to the Lebesgue measure $\mu$ such that the eigenvalues $\mu_i\asymp i^{-2\alpha}$ for some $\alpha>0$ and the eigenfunctions $\{\psi_i\}_{i=1}^\infty$ are the Fourier basis functions. \end{definition} Examples of kernels with polynomially decaying eigenvalues include the Mat\'ern kernel and Sobolev kernel \citep{wahba1990spline,gu2013smoothing}.
+which clearly satisfies Assumption~\ref{ass:B}.
+We formalize the definition of such kernels as follows. \begin{definition} A kernel with polynomially decaying eigenvalues $K_\alpha:[0,1]\times[0,1]\rightarrow\bbR$ assumes an eigendecomposition with respect to the Lebesgue measure $\mu$ such that the eigenvalues $\mu_i\asymp i^{-2\alpha}$ for some $\alpha>0$ and the eigenfunctions $\{\psi_i\}_{i=1}^\infty$ are the Fourier basis functions. \end{definition} Examples of kernels with polynomially decaying eigenvalues include the Mat\'ern kernel and Sobolev kernel \citep{wahba1990spline,gu2013smoothing}.
 For example, it is well known that the eigenvalues of Mat\'ern kernel with parameter $\nu$ satisfy $\mu_i\asymp i^{-2(\nu+1/2)}$ for $i\in\mathbb{N}$.
-We further assume that the true regression function $f_0$ lies in the H\"older class. \begin{definition} Let $\{\psi_i\}_{i=1}^{\infty}$ be the Fourier basis of $L^2_\mu[0,1]$ in \eqref{eq:fourier}.
-For any $\alpha>0$, the H\"older space $H^{\alpha}[0,1]$ is a Hilbert space defined as
+In the following, we consider two function classes, a H\"older class $H^{\alpha}[0, 1]$ and a Sobolev class $S^{\alpha}[0,1]$, for the true regression function $f_0$. \begin{definition} Let $\{\psi_i\}_{i=1}^{\infty}$ be the Fourier basis of $L^2_\mu[0,1]$ in \eqref{eq:fourier}.
+For any $\alpha>0$, the H\"older class $H^{\alpha}[0,1]$ is a Hilbert space defined as